Spacetime dynamics of spinning particles - exact electromagnetic analogies: Conclusion

-In the course of this work a clarification of a number of issues concerning the dynamics of spinning particles in general relativity was needed.
-Firstly the problem of the covariant, relativistic equations of motion for particles with pole-dipole gravitational and electromagnetic moments; the gravitational part is well established, but difficulties exist in the electromagnetic part, there being different versions of the equations in the literature and inconsistencies in their physical interpretation.
-Their clarification is the purpose of Appendix \ref{sub:Dixon's-Equations}.
-Then in Appendix \ref{sec:The-electric-dipole} we dissect the differences between the dynamics of electric and magnetic dipoles (which may be cast as the contrast of the two dipole models: a current loop in the magnetic case, a pair of opposite monopoles in the electric case), which is reflected in the spin vector evolution, hidden momentum, proper mass (and its variation), and the force exerted on the particle (both its time and space projections)
+In the course of this work a number of issues concerning the dynamics of spinning particles in general relativity were clarified.
+First, the problem of the equations of motion for pole-dipole particles; the gravitational part is well established, but difficulties exist in the electromagnetic part, as there are different versions of the equations in the literature, and inconsistencies in their physical interpretation, whose clarification is the purpose of Appendix \ref{sub:Dixon's-Equations}.
+Moreover, the time projections of the forces, their physical content, and relationship with the mass of the particle and the work done by the fields, is ignored in most literature, or misunderstood (e.g.~\cite{Dixon1970I,Dixon1965,WeyssenhoffRaabe,PomeranskiiKhriplovich,Khriplovich2008}); they are thoroughly discussed in Sec.~\ref{sub:Time-Components} and (for particles with electric dipole moment) in Appendix \ref{sec:The-electric-dipole}.
+Another important clarification was made in Sec.~\ref{sub:Electromagnetic-torque}, concerning the quadrupole order torque according to Dixon's equations \cite{Dixon1974III,Dixon1967,Wald et al 2010}, and the physical meaning of the quantities involved therein.
+In their usual form they are equations for the ``canonical'' angular momentum $S_{{\rm can}}^{\alpha\beta}$, Eq.~(\ref{eq:SpinCan}), \emph{not} for the physical angular momentum $S^{\alpha\beta}$, Eq.~(\ref{eq:Sab}); failing to notice this leads one to overlook the torque ($\tau_{{\rm ind}}^{\alpha}$) exerted on the body due to the curl of the electric field (i.e., to the antisymmetric part of the electric tidal tensor), and to incorrectly conclude e.g. that the electromagnetic field cannot torque a spherical body --- which is known, from basic electromagnetism \cite{Young,YoungQuestion66,Deissler}, to be false, and would be at odds with the variation of the particle's mass discussed in Secs. \ref{sub:Mass-of-the} and \ref{sub:Time-Components} (which, for a rigid body, is essentially a variation of rotational kinetic energy, cf.~Sec.~\ref{sub:Electromagnetic Torque-and-force on Spherical}).